jforge/stream.v/README.md

 - Java 11
 - Spring Boot 2.1
+- AWS SDK 1.11
+- Camel 2.22.2
 - Vaadin 11

+You need your IDE to be configured for
+- Lombok

 Initialized using Spring Boot Initializer with support for Spring Could, Vaadin and AWS.

 ## Setup

+### AWS

+- Create an AWS Developer account
+- Set AWS credentials in your ~/.aws/credentials file
+- Verify an existing Kinesis stream called "test_stream"

 ## User Guide